smipi1/Milestone2-_BBS5_Factory_dashbord/README.md

 I will be using “???” for the dashboard’s main font type, as this is a modern, professional looking font that is easy to read.

 ##### Colour Scheme
-I am using the “Solar” theme from Bootswatch
+I am using the “Sandstone” theme from Bootswatch

 ## Features